HallerPatrick/GERPT/README.md

-# GERPT - German Generative Pre-Trained Transformer Model
+# GERPT - Training a German Generative Transformer Model using N-Gram Multihot Encodings

+Experiments for my thesis 🤗